Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

-where we have now included the phononic part.
+where $\ket{N_{\scriptscriptstyle M/P}}$ denotes the phononic state with an occupation number associated with the electronic configurations $M/P$ in systems $\mathcal{A}/\mathcal{B}$, respectively.
+Note that these phononic states are not fully orthogonal.
+For greater readability, we separate the subsystems by a tensor product symbol.
 We refer to this configuration as an electronic Bell state.

-In Fig. \ref{fig:heatmaps}, we present our numerical results for the two-tubes model at finite tunnelling \( t \) and inter-tube electronic coupling \( V/U = 0.02 \).
+In Fig. \ref{fig:heatmaps}, we present our numerical results for the two-tube model at finite tunneling \( t \) and inter-tube Coulomb coupling \( V/U = 0.02 \).
 The observables span electronic, phononic, and coupled degrees of freedom of the numerically obtained ground state configurations.
 For sufficiently small values of \( t/U \), and in agreement with the LF transformation, three distinct GS configurations can be identified via the electronic double occupancies, as shown in Fig. \ref{fig:heatmaps}(\textit{a}).
-We identify them as Mott (M), Bell (B), and Paired (P) phases, characterised by average electronic double occupancies of zero, one, and two, respectively.
-A similar parameter dependence is obtained from the phonon number occupation: $N = \langle \hat{a}^{\dagger} \hat{a} \rangle_{\text{GS}}$, as shown in Fig. \ref{fig:heatmaps}(b).
-The Mott phase corresponds to a low phonon occupation, so the repulsive on-site Coulomb interaction dominates.
+We identify them as Mott (M), Bell (B), and Paired (P) phases, characterized by average electronic double occupancies of zero, one, and two, respectively.
+A similar parameter dependence is obtained from the phonon number occupation: $N = \langle \hat{a}^{\dagger} \hat{a} \rangle_{\scriptscriptstyle\text{GS}}$, as shown in Fig. \ref{fig:heatmaps}(b).
+The Mott phase corresponds to low phonon occupation, so the repulsive on-site Coulomb interaction dominates.
 The Paired phase, on the other hand, exhibits a high number of energetic phonons (associated with the energy scale \( \hbar \omega_0 \)) and electron-phonon interactions induce attractive electron-electron interactions.
 The mean phonon number in the Bell phase corresponds to the average between the two above extremes.
-As tunnelling increases, both the double occupancy and phonon number change gradually along the full range of the parameter.
-This behaviour indicates the emergence of a delocalized (or superfluid-like) phase, where neither the average electron number on each QD nor the average phonon number is well defined.
+As tunneling increases, both the double occupancy and phonon number change gradually along the full range of the parameter.
+This behavior indicates the emergence of a delocalized (or superfluid-like) phase, where neither the average electron number on each QD nor the average phonon number is well defined.